Vegan Japanese

 Variations

-• Gluten-free: Use rice noodles and tamari instead of wheat-based noodles and soy sauce
+• Gluten-free: Use rice noodles instead of wheat-based noodles and replace soy sauce with tamari.

 Storage